Incoming Materials: Is Your Manufacturer Doing Enough To Ensure Good Quality?

 Step 1: Keep All New, Untested Material in a Separate Area

-Every so often, your manufacturer will purchase a batch of raw materials and receive a shipment.
-Whether the material is 304 stainless steel, 6061 aluminum, PET plastic, or something else, all material received should be set aside in a specified receiving area.
-It should not leave the receiving area until it has been tested.
+When they order a batch of raw materials and receive a shipment—whether it’s 304 stainless steel, 6061 aluminum, PET plastic, or something else—they should set the incoming raw materials aside in a specified area.
+They should stay in that receiving area until your supplier tests them.

 Step 2: Conduct a Receiving Inspection to Test Raw Material

-The manufacturer should check the material in the receiving area to ensure that it matches the specified requirements.
-Some manufacturers use special equipment for material testing — for example, they might use an Optical Emission Spectrometer (OES) to test metals.
-This device can identify the specific alloy used with a high degree of accuracy.
+The manufacturer should check the material in the receiving area to ensure it meets the specified requirements.
+Some manufacturers use special equipment for material testing.
+For example, they might use an Optical Emission Spectrometer (OES), such as those made by Hitachi, to test metals.
+This device can identify the specific alloy used with high accuracy.
+Regardless, they should have some inspection process in place.

 Step 3: Reject Any Material That Does Not Match Specifications

-If the material received does not meet the factory’s specifications and quality standards, it should be rejected.
-Once the inspection procedure is complete, the inspector should set it aside and store it.
-Then the factory can send it back to the material supplier and follow up to discuss the quality issues they found during the receiving inspection.
+If the material does not meet specifications, it should be rejected.
+After discovering any non-conforming material, the inspector should set it aside and store it before sending it back.
+They should then follow up with the supplier to discuss the quality issues and determine the appropriate corrective action.

 Step 4: Move Accepted Material to Pre-Production Storage